 10) Reported Financial Numbers may be Misleading.

 Warren Buffett explains to the investors that the financial numbers reported by companies in compliance with accounting rules may not always show the true business picture of a company.
 Buffett advises that accounting numbers should be taken with a pinch of salt.
-These numbers should at best be viewed as close approximation of reality.
+These numbers should at best be viewed as a close approximation of reality.

 “In some of these your ownership is 100% but, in those businesses which are owned by Blue Chip but fully consolidated, your ownership as a Berkshire shareholder is only 58%.
 (Ownership by others of the balance of these businesses is accounted for by the large minority interest item on the liability side of the Balance Sheet.)
 Such a grouping of Balance Sheet and Earnings items – some wholly owned, some partly owned – tends to obscure economic reality more than illuminate it.
 In fact, it represents a form of presentation that we never prepare for internal use during the year and which is of no value to us in any management activities.”